High drama in the Prada Cup day three as American Magic capsize and look to have caused some serious damage to their AC75

 “It’s going to be a good test for the structure of these boats isn’t it?”

 In the second race of the day, American Magic was leading Luna Rossa Pirelli Prada into the final upwind gate in a significant wind increase on the front of yet another cloud.
-The Americans were approaching the gate on port and wanted to go to the left hand side of the course (looking upwind) to remain in the increased pressure.
+The American America’s Cup team were approaching the gate on port and wanted to go to the left hand side of the course (looking upwind) to remain in the increased pressure.

 This would require a tack at the mark immediately followed by a big bear away to head downwind.
 This is a tricky manoeuvre to pull off at the best of times.
 It was clear as they approached the mark that the team were tense with clipped comms and raised voices onboard.
 During the approach the mainsail trimmer (Brit, Paul Goodison) can clearly be heard saying this is going to be a ‘a hard manoeuvre, a real hard manoeuvre’.